Manohar2710/android-cheat-sheet/Basic Android/what_are_canvas.md

-- Canvas are used to create UI component which are not available Android Widget group.
+- Canvas are used to create UI component which are not available `Android Widget Group`.

 - It helps us to draw custom design like line,circle and or even rectangle.
 The drawing happens in Bitmap.

-- There are Layout Method that are called
+- There are Layout Method that are called :
 	- onMeasure() : Measure the size of the view and the children present there.

 	- onLayout() : helps setting the size.